aquasecurity/trivy/docs/docs/sbom/spdx.md

 </details>

 ## Scanning
-Trivy can take the SPDX report as an input and scan for vulnerabilities.
+Trivy can take the SPDX SBOM as an input and scan for vulnerabilities.
 To scan SBOM, you can use the `sbom` subcommand and pass the path to your SPDX report.
 The input format is automatically detected.